A Guide To DACA Home Loans

 - Proof of income (W-2s, pay stubs and/or bank statements)

 The Bottom Line: Find The DACA Loan Option That Works For You

 The Fair Housing Act prohibits real estate agents, lenders, sellers or anyone else in the real estate industry from asking about an individual’s immigration status and from discriminating against someone based on their citizenship status.

 Fortunately, homeownership is now more attainable for DACA recipients.
-The New York Times estimates most DREAMers are now in their mid-20s, with the oldest being in their late 30s.
 For DREAMers with good credit, savings and steady employment - now may be the time to make owning a home a reality.
 Readers looking to get a home loan but unsure of where to start, can talk to a mortgage expert or browse the Rocket Mortgage® Learning Center.

 See What You Qualify For